Monthly Archives: June 2026

 Tuesday 19 May

 There was no way I could bear to watch the City game.
 But I didn’t know what to do.
 First I went for a walk.
 Second, I got the kick off time wrong, so it turned out I’d paced around for the first half hour of the match.
 This was good.
 Then I started copying out a long passage from Beowulf.
 I suspect I was the only Arsenal supporter doing that.
 Then George shouted down that Bournemouth had scored.
 For a fleeting second the thought entered my head.
 This is it.
 Then I banished that and went back to Beowulf.
 I figured if the best happened, I’d find out via the cheers of the boys.
 As the game went on without further updates and we got closer I noticed Imogen tracking the game on her phone.
 She had suggested she might go and have a bath and I quietly asked her not to and to remain at the table.
 ‘What happens if it’s a draw?’ she asked, prompting a panic.
 Then she told me there were six minutes of stoppage time.
 Then City scored.
 There was only a minute left.
 I started praying out loud.
-Then one of the greatest sounds I have ever heard: Harry and George cheering, chairs being pushed back, running downstairs, pandemonium in the kitchen.
+Then one of the greatest sounds I have ever heard: Harry and George cheering, chairs being pushed back, Winnie running downstairs, pandemonium in the kitchen.
 Like thousands of other people I was sobbing as I am now again, writing this down.

 We put the TV on to see an on-screen banner proclaiming Arsenal were champions, and the City players looking downcast.
 I phoned Dad – who had no idea City were even playing and so was extremely delighted to hear we’d won the league, and Mum and Mick.
 More hugs, more tears.
 Bloody done it.

 Imogen said her friend’s husband was going to the stadium.
-The kids suggested I do the same.
+Winnie said I had to do the same.
 The house needed to calm down for exams.
 I grabbed a scarf and ran down the street, immediately bumping into an Arsenal fan, then another group, people emerging from the night to pile onto the tube.
 At Archway the cars were already backed up, horns honking and people cheering.
 I ran down Holloway Road, twirling my scarf round my head, the noise around the ground hitting you way before you got there.
 For the second time in 24 hours I found myself next to the Ashburton Army drummer, the whole area around the stadium a sea of joyful people.
 I can’t describe it.
 Everyone cheering, smiling, hugging, fireworks going off into the night, thousands and thousands of people.
 All colours and all sorts.
 You couldn’t help but be proud of London that night.
 As the giant banner said ‘Party on the streets of London’ mocking the Manchester City attempt to requisition Panic by The Smiths.
 Sorry everyone but you cannot have The Smiths.

 I got the guy next to me to help me start the ‘You’ll fall in love…’ song for Big Gabi.
 It echoed across the crowd.
 The drummer started drumming along, it felt like half of Highbury was singing it.
 Four seasons of pressure blew away.
 It got more crowded, more claustrophobic, still very happy but a bit much.
 I know loads of people stayed for hours but I just needed an hour, then I needed to get home, to be ready for normal life on Wednesday morning.
 Along the way I rode a London chariot – a dented and wonky Lime bike – back up Holloway Road, more scarf-twirling and horn honking, what a laugh.
 Like everyone there I will never forget it.